Gordon999/Pi_LIbCamera_GUI/README.md

 At your own risk !!.
 Ensure you have any required software backed up.

 Script to allow control of a Pi Camera.
 Will work with all Pi camera models, v1, v2, v3, HQ and GS.
 Also Arducam 16MP and 64MP Autofocus.
-(Note for Arducam cameras you need to follow their installation instructions and install their version of libcamera)
+(Note for Arducam cameras you need to follow their installation instructions and install their version of libcamera, or try PiLibcameraGUI_Ard.py and the standard Libcamera)

 ## Screenshot